j2store/userguide/app_subscription.md

 To request that PayPal turn on Reference Transactions, call your local PayPal Support Help Center.
 Find the **[phone number at Contact.](https://www.paypal.com/selfhelp/contact/call)**

 Tell PayPal that you are specifically calling so a PayPal Specialist can enable **Reference Transactions** on your account.
-They may try to help you set up recurring payments with a button — that is not want you want.
+They may try to help you set up recurring payments with a button — that is not what you want.
 They need to transfer you to a specialist who will ask you for your PayPal account information (email address), and then tell you that they filed a ticket, and you will hear back from PayPal via email on whether Reference Transactions have been enabled or not.

 #### Email Application